StanSkrivanek/supasvelte/md/_TODO.md

 On course delete remove all images from DB.
 What about images that are used in other courses?

 **GALLERY**
-[ ] create gallery page with all images from DB
+ISSUE: when we delete image from gallery it is deleted from DB but not from course content [ ] create gallery page with images from DB `images/rte/course` [ ] create gallery page with all images from DB

 [ ] add filter to show unused images in gallery to be able to delete them from DB,

 [ ] add images to course from gallery?.